RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/SimpleMetrics.md

 **[[PerResidueEnergyMetric]]** | Calculate any energy term for each residue.
 Total energy is default.
 If a native or repose is given, can calculate the energy delta for each residue.
 **[[PerResidueRMSDMetric]]** | Calculate the RMSD for each residue between the input and either the native or a reference pose.
 **[[PerResidueSasaMetric]]** | Calculate the Solvent Accessible Surface Area (SASA) of each residue.
 **[[WaterMediatedHbondMetric]]** | A metric to measure hydrogen bonds between a set of residues that are water-mediated (bridged).
-Can calculate different depths to traverse hbond networks.
+Can calculate different depths to traverse complex hbond networks.

 ##PerResidueStringMetrics
 These metrics output a single string for each residue of a residue selector.